WillTran02/General_Repo_for_small_projects/readme.md

     }

-<h1>Fibonacci Sequence</h1>
+<h2>Fibonacci Sequence</h2>
 <p>
-For this project we learned about the Test Driven Development approach, and used it to construct a recursive method where we can recreate the Fibonacci Sequence to a specified index.<br>
+For this task we learned about the Test Driven Development approach, and used it to construct a recursive method where we can recreate the Fibonacci Sequence to a specified index.<br>
 Development began by writing the simplest level of tests that we expect the final program to be able to achieve:
 </p>